“Charlie Was the Love of My Life.”

 Having never gone to school, Louisa was basically illiterate for most of her life, something she was very ashamed of.
 Charlie tried to teach her to read in the early years of their marriage, but it proved difficult for him to find the time between working and going to night school.
 Louisa, too, was busy with the five children and likewise couldn’t make learning to read her priority.
 Instead, Charlie took care of everything—all of the bills and finances and correspondences.

 It was a particularly crushing blow, then, when Charlie fell off a ladder and died at age fifty-two.
-Louisa’s children stepped in to help her as much as possible, though most of them were already gone.
-Carl was still at home, though, and it was he that was successful in finally teaching Louisa to read.
+Louisa’s children stepped in to help her as much as possible, though most of them had already moved out of the house.
+The only one still living at home was Carl, and it was he that finally taught Louisa to read.
 Louisa delighted in being able to read the newspaper, but it was short-lived, however, when she began to go blind several years later.
 Though she can still see a little bit, she has been declared legally blind and must now use a cane.

 Remarkably, however, Louisa continued to live independently until about two years ago when she turned eighty-nine and began needing more help.
 Irene, Carl and Lillian, the only children still in the area, tried taking turns going to assist her, but they are themselves somewhat advanced in years now, with various health problems and their own families to worry about.
 When it got to be too much to constantly go and check on her, they hired a caretaker to come in periodically and even tried adult daycare.
 Both of these things helped, but they did not prevent her from repeatedly falling when she was alone.